mayankkumarsingh97/meli_books/README.md

 - Admin dashboard for managing products, orders, and users
 - Payment gateway integration (e.g., Stripe or Razorpay)
 - Responsive design using Bootstrap
+- A new commit added on readme file

 ## 🧰 Tech Stack